Pole of inaccessibility: Methods of calculation

 As detailed below, several factors determine how a pole is calculated using computer modeling.

 Poles are calculated with respect to a particular coastline dataset.
 Currently used datasets are the GSHHG (Global Self-consistent, Hierarchical, High-resolution Geography Database) as well as OpenStreetMap (OSM) planet dumps.
 The GSHHG claims 500-meter precision for 90% of identifiable coastal features, while the volunteer-build OSM give no such guarantee but nevertheless "have characteristics suggesting accuracy".

 Next, a distance function must be determined for calculating distances between coastlines and potential Poles.
 Some works tended to project data onto planes or perform spherical calculations; more recently, other works have used different algorithms and high-performance computing with ellipsoidal calculations.

 Finally, an optimization algorithm must be developed.
 Several works use the 2007 adaptive grid method of Garcia-Castellanos and Lombardo.
 In this method, a rectangular grid of, e.g., 21×21 points is created.
 Each point's distance from the coastline is determined and the point farthest from the coast identified.
 The grid is then recentered on this point and shrunk by some factor.
 This process iterates until the grid becomes very small (e.g. at 100-meter precision).
 Some authors claim this method could sink into a local minimum.
 A more recent method from 2019, B9-Hillclimbing by Barnes, uses a polyhedron in 3D space to find initial points evenly spaced by 100 kilometers.
 These points are then grouped; the more "unique" points are subject to numerical optimization (hill climbing, simulated annealing) for the farthest distance, accelerated by a 3D Cartesian point cloud.
 Rees (2021) shows that the two methods agree with each other to meter level.

 To date there has been no meta-study of the various works, and the algorithms and datasets they use.
 However, successive works have compared themselves with previous calculations and claimed improvement.
 For example, the GC & L article from 2007 was able to find hundred-kilometer errors in the "traditional" Eurasian PIA in Crane & Crane, 1987.
 Rees using the same method updated the arctic PIA by over 200 kilometers.
 Barnes, which improved upon the method and the dataset used, was able to improve the GC & L South American PIA by 50 kilometers, showing that bad coastline data caused an error of 57 kilometers in their reported PIA-to-coast distance.

 List of poles of inaccessibility

 Poles of Inaccessibility, as determined by some authors, are listed in the table below.
 This list is incomplete and may not capture all works done to date.

-ArcGIS personeel had written an 2015 page with their calculations based on a flat Earth.
+ArcGIS personnel wrote a 2015 page with their calculations based on a flat Earth.
 The results are too inaccurate to be included here.